 “Pickup truck” means a vehicle originally manufactured as a complete vehicle with an open box-type bed that meets the definition set forth in CVC section 471.
 A “pickup truck” with a removable bed cover or camper shell installed is considered a “pickup truck” for the purpose of this article.

-“Power take-off” or “PTO” is a mechanical component on a vehicle that transfers power from an engine to auxiliary equipment or accessories, such as hydraulic pumps, compressors, liquid pumps, electrical power generators, or winches without requiring a separate power source.

-“Public agency utility” means a local publicly owned electric utility, as defined in Section 224.3 of the Public Utilities Code, a community water system, as defined in Section 116275 of the Health and Safety Code, a water district, as defined in Section 20200 of the Water Code, and a wastewater treatment provider, as defined in Section 116773.2 of the Health and Safety Code.

 “Rated energy capacity” means the amount of electrical energy, in watt-hours (Wh), that can be extracted from a fully charged energy storage system, based on or derived from the results of testing or analysis procedures specified in section D., “California Standards and Test Procedures for New 2021 and Subsequent Model Heavy-Duty Zero-Emission Powertrains,” adopted June 27, 2019, which is incorporated by reference herein.
 The rated energy capacity includes the electrical energy of the battery pack that is not accessible due to a manufacturer-programmed decrease in energy capacity for battery pack protection.

-“Removed from the California fleet” means a fleet owner no longer operates a vehicle in California on or after the date the vehicle meets one of the following conditions:
+“Removed from the California fleet” means a fleet owner no longer operates a vehicle in California on or after the date the vehicle: is destroyed, scrapped, sold out of the fleet, or transferred out-of-state.

-Is destroyed or scrapped; or

-Is sold out of the fleet or transferred out-of-state.

 “Responsible official” means either a principal executive officer, ranking elected official, or delegated representative of the State or local government agency.

-“SAE J1667” means SAE Recommended Practice SAE J1667 “Society of Automotive Engineers (SAE) J1667 Recommended Practice Snap Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles,” as issued February 1996, which is incorporated herein by reference.

-“Smoke opacity test” means a test of a vehicle's emissions for smoke opacity level conducted using the procedures specified in “Society of Automotive Engineers (SAE) J1667 Recommended Practice Snap Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles.
+“Smoke opacity test” means a test of a vehicle's emissions for smoke opacity level conducted using the procedures specified in “Society of Automotive Engineers (SAE) J1667 Recommended Practice Snap Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles as issued in February 1996.

+“Sleeper cab tractor” means a tractor with a berth at the back of the cab designed for resting or sleeping.

+“Specialty vehicle” means one of the following:

+A vehicle with a GVWR greater than 33,000 lbs. and with a heavy front axle; or

+A vehicle with a GVWR greater than 33,000 lbs. that is not designed to carry cargo and is configured to perform work that can only be done while the vehicle is stationary and the auxiliary mechanism to perform that work is an integral part of the vehicle design.
+Examples include vehicles commonly known as vacuum trucks, digger derricks, drilling rigs, and concrete pump trucks.

 “Standard rounding convention” means if the calculated value is not equal to a whole number, the value shall round up to the nearest whole number when the fractional part is equal to or greater than 0.5, and round down to the nearest whole number if the fractional part is less than 0.5.

 “State or local government agency” means a city, county, public utility, special district, local agency or district, and any department, division, public corporation, or public agency of the State of California.